Adds a new mechanism to allow validators to trigger withdrawals and exits from their execution layer (0x01) withdrawal credentials.

 key concatenated with a big-endian uint64 amount value.

-Excess withdrawal requests getter - if the input length is zero, return the current excess withdrawal requests count.
+Fee getter - if the input length is zero, return the current fee required to add a withdrawal request.

 System process - if called by system address, pop off the withdrawal requests for the current block from the queue.